hacks-guide/Guide_Wii/docs/hackmii.md

 :::
 1. Navigate to the SD card icon and press `RESET` to select it.
 ::: info
-Your Wii remote does not work in BootMii, instead you have to use POWER to move the cursour and RESET to select an icon.
+Your Wii remote does not work in BootMii, instead you have to use `POWER` to move the cursour and `RESET` to select an icon or a GameCube controller plugged into port 1.
 :::
 1. Navigate to `bootmini.elf` and press `RESET` to load it.